jessstapley/CercosporaGWAS/KmerGWAS_GAPIT.md

 ```

-# Mapping kmers to reference genome
+# Mapping k-mers to reference genome